 Why a DIY Home Security System Fits the Prepper Mindset

-Here’s something most people don’t think about until it’s too late: according to Department of Justice data, the average police response time to a burglary call is 7–10 minutes.
+Here’s something most folks don’t think about until it’s too late: according to Department of Justice data, the average police response time to a burglary call is 7–10 minutes.
 During a widespread emergency — a major storm, civil unrest, a grid failure — that number climbs dramatically or disappears entirely.
 Early detection isn’t a luxury.
 It’s your primary advantage.

 - Grid independence.
 Battery-operated sensors, local recording on SD cards or an NVR, and a UPS for your router mean your system doesn’t die when the power does.
-I drill on operating without grid power for 72+ hours — it’s a core scenario in my FEMA training — and every system I build reflects that.

 - Cost control.
 No monthly monitoring subscription means your security budget goes to hardware, not recurring fees.